 As well as the large area of parkland, the park contains the Burrell Collection, an impressive art collection, as well as Pollok House.

-Pollok Country Park was used for quite a few scenes in multiple seasons of Outlander, so if you’re an Outlander fan visiting Glasgow, it’s a must-visit.
+Pollok Country Park was used for quite a few scenes in multiple seasons of Outlander, so if you’re an Outlander fan visiting Glasgow, it’s well worth seeking out.

 In the first Season of Outlander in Episode 4, Claire is outside with some children on the grounds of Castle Leoch.
 These scenes were filmed in the park.
 In Episode 14 of the same season, the gypsy camp that Claire and Murtagh find was also shot in the park.